FL Studio Mobile

 The FL Studio Mobile interface is designed for touch so uses tap-and-hold (right-click), short-tap and long-tap commands.

-- Channel Menu - Long tap (Click) the Track Icon to open the menu and select:
+- Channel Menu - Long tap (Click) the Track Icon to open the menu and select.
+NOTE: The options visible will depend on the track type being used and the content on it.

 - Save Template - This option is available for Drum Channels (Stepsequencer) and allows you to save the custom set of drums.